pratik2605/mars-rover-python/README.md

 # mars-rover-python
-Mars Rover Technical Challenge
+Mars Rover Technical Challenge in Python

-MARS ROVERS

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.